-In the event of a major utility failure occurring immediately notify switchboard by dialing"0".
+In the event of a major utility failure occurring immediately notify Campus Safety at 524-5999 or at extension 5999.

-- If there is potential danger to building occupants notify Public Safety at 524-5999 or at extension 5999. - When the building evacuation order is given, follow the Building Evacuation Procedure.
+- If there is potential danger to building occupants notify Campus Safety at 524-5999 or at extension 5999. - When the building evacuation order is given, follow the Building Evacuation Procedure.